Mpemba effect: Criticisms of experiments with water

-Some researchers have criticized studies of the Mpemba effect for not accounting for dissolved solids and gasses, and other confounding factors.
-Even among experiments that agree on a definition and observe the Mpemba effect for some experimental setups, they often do not observe it for all setups and starting conditions.
+Some researchers have criticized studies of the Mpemba effect for not accounting for dissolved solids and gases, and other confounding factors.
+Even among experiments that agree on a definition and observe the Mpemba effect for some experimental setups, they may not observe it for all setups and starting conditions.

-In 2006, Philip Ball, a reviewer for Physics World wrote: "Even if the Mpemba effect is real — if hot water can sometimes freeze more quickly than cold — it is not clear whether the explanation would be trivial or illuminating."
-Ball wrote that investigations of the phenomenon need to control a large number of initial parameters (including type and initial temperature of the water, dissolved gas and other impurities, and size, shape and material of the container, the method of cooling, and the temperature of the refrigerator) and the need to settle on a particular method of establishing the time of freezing.
+In 2006, Philip Ball, a reviewer for Physics World noted that experiments studying the effect need to control a large number of initial parameters.
+They must choose a method to establish the time of freezing, and then choose the type and initial temperature of the water, the amount of allowed dissolved gas and other impurities, the size, shape and material of the container, the method of cooling, and the temperature of the refrigerator.
 Ball described simple ways in which the effect might be observed, such as if a warmer temperature melts the frost on a cooling surface, thereby increasing thermal conductivity between the cooling surface and the water container.

 In 2016, Burridge and Linden studied a slightly different measure, the time it took water samples to reach 0 °C but not freeze.
-They carried out their own experiments, and reviewed previous work by others.
-Their review noted that the large effects observed in early experiments had not been replicated in other studies of cooling to the freezing point, and that studies showing small effects could be influenced by variations in the positioning of thermometers: "We conclude, somewhat sadly, that there is no evidence to support meaningful observations of the Mpemba effect."
+Their review of related work noted that the large effects observed in early experiments had not been replicated in other studies of cooling to 0 °C, and that studies showing small effects could be influenced by variations in the positioning of thermometers.
+They concluded that "there is no evidence to support meaningful observations of the Mpemba effect."

 Studies of the effect in colloids and other systems

 Classical systems

 The original classroom observations of the Mpemba effect were of fresh ice cream, a colloid, freezing in a freezer.

-A generalized version of the Mpemba effect is "when a hotter system equilibrates faster than a colder one when both are quenched to the same low temperature."
+A generalized version of the Mpemba effect is "when a hotter system equilibrates faster than a colder one, when both are quenched to the same low temperature."
 This has been modeled theoretically for simple systems such as single particles under Brownian motion.

 The possibility of a "strong Mpemba effect" where exponentially faster cooling can occur in a system at particular initial temperatures was predicted in 2019 by Klich, Raz, Hirschberg and Vucelja.
 If they existed, the effect in such systems would be easy to observe experimentally.
 In 2020 the strong Mpemba effect was demonstrated experimentally by Avinash Kumar and John Boechhoefer in a single-particle colloidal system.
 In 2022, that group also demonstrated an "inverse Mpemba effect" in a single-particle colloid where a cold system heats up much faster than a warmer one, under the right conditions.